Learn more about recovering in the months – and years! – after a lung transplant.

 “To see these patients not only off oxygen but thriving several years afterward is a very fulfilling part of what we do,” Erasmus said.

-In the first three months post-op, you’ll need to stay locally so that you’re close to your care team.
+In the first three months after your transplant, you’ll need to stay somewhere close to your care team.
 “It is the time when patients are most vulnerable to infections, rejections and other complications,” Erasmus explained.
 “So we like our patients to stay close by.”
-During this time, you’ll undergo frequent bronchoscopies, likely weekly in the first month to monitor for any concerns.
-Thereafter, you’ll switch to monthly bronchoscopies in the first three months.

 Recovery after three months and beyond

-Once those three months have passed and you’ve successfully completed rehab and your lungs have healed, Erasmus said, you’ll be able to return to your home if you live elsewhere.
-However, you’ll continue to have monthly follow-up visits with your care team throughout that first year.
-After that, follow-up visits will occur every three to four months.
-You will be scheduled for periodic bronchoscopies as well, to assess the airways and make sure there is no rejection or infection.
+After that, follow-up visits will happen every three to four months.
+You will be scheduled for some bronchoscopies as well, to assess the airways and make sure there is no rejection or infection.
 Once you reach the two-year mark, these bronchoscopies will be scheduled only as needed.

 You will continue to be seen in the clinic every three to four months, or more frequently if needed.
 You will also have to have blood drawn periodically to check levels of medications and to help assess bodily function.